Killjoy Goes to Hell: Plot

 The next court hearing, Killjoy fires Skid Mark out of anger and decides to represent himself.
 Batty brings Sandie to the stands, in clown mode, and Sandie recaps the events to Jezabeth.
 Killjoy asks Sandie how she felt afterwards, and goes into vivid detail on what Killjoy did, convincing Beelzebub that he is in fact evil.
 The only thing left to convince him is the Trial of Combat, where Killjoy has to fight to the death with an opponent, which is Skid Mark.

 Batty Boop recognizes Skid Mark as one of her victims, who roofied her and raped her, leaving behind only one 'love bite' on him: an infection.
 Skid Mark turns into a monster, and claims whoever wins gets to keep Batty.
 An unnamed Clown Observer hands Killjoy a bag of tricks, compliments of Punchy and the clowns, which is ineffective.
-Batty tells Sandie if Killjoy loses, she won't be able to get out of Hell, so Sandie hands Killjoy his malice and crushes Skid Mark's head off.
+Batty hands the malice to Sandie, informing her that if Killjoy loses, she won't be able to get out of Hell.
+Sandie hands Killjoy his malice, allowing him to crush Skid Mark's head off.

 The Clowns revolt in the courtroom, where Batty kills Jezabeth and Punchy kills Bailiff.
-Beelzebub, in a fit of anger, incinerates everyone but Punchy, Freakshow, Sandie, Batty and Killjoy before disappearing.
-Killjoy opens the box, and presses a button, which will self-destruct Hell in a minute.
-The group escapes in the elevator up to Earth, where the clown posse pursue Sandie in the streets.
+Beelzebub, in a fit of anger, uses his powers to send himself, Scribe and everyone in the entire room out, except for Punchy, Freakshow, Sandie, Batty and Killjoy.
+Killjoy opens the insurance box, revealing a button.
+Killjoy presses the button, which initiates a self-destruct sequence to blow up Hell in a minute.
+The group escapes in the elevator up to Earth, where the clown posse turn on Sandie, and begin pursuing her in the streets.